 - Dr. Raymond T. Jackson, originally of Providence, is an accomplished concert pianist and graduate of the Julliard School of Music.
 Noted for bringing the music of African-American composers to the concert stage, he compiled a three-volume anthology containing works by two dozen African-American composers dating back to the early 1800s.
 He was the first African-American, first musician, and youngest person to be elected into The Rhode Island Heritage Hall of Fame.

 - Matilda Sissieretta Joyner Jones, born in Portsmouth, Virginia, was an African-American Rhode Islander and famous concert singer of the 19th century.
 After becoming the first African-American artist to perform at the Wallack's Theatre in New York, she toured South America, Europe and Canada.
 Known as "the Black Patti," after Italian diva Adelina Patti, Ms. Jones performed in Madison Square Garden, Carnegie Hall, and before the crowned heads of Europe.
 In addition to the Rhode Island Heritage Hall of Fame, Jones is also a member of the Rhode Island Music Hall of Fame.

-- Dr. Alonzo Van Horn was the first African-American dentist in Rhode Island, with offices at 22 and 166 Broadway in Newport.
+- Dr. Alonzo Van Horne was the first African-American dentist in Rhode Island, with offices at 22 and 166 Broadway in Newport.

 - The African Union Society (AUS) was created in Newport in 1780.
 While most blacks from Rhode Island were free by 1807, strong prejudice and oppression were present before and after that date.
 The AUS developed partly in response to these difficulties, as well as to be a forum for black cultural discussion.
 The society is considered one of the first formal organizations founded by free blacks in the United States.

 Black history is Rhode Island history.
-In 2016, make the effort to learn more about OUR rich and diverse Rhode Island history.
+Make the effort to learn more about OUR rich and diverse Rhode Island history.